ashish-gehani/OCCAM/README.md

 + `args` : the list of arguments you wish to specialize in the main of `main`.

++ `constraints` : a list consisting of a positive integer, followed by some number of strings.
+The number indicates the expected number of arguments the specialized program will receive, and the remaing strings are the specialized arguments to the original program.

+Not that `args` and `constraints` are mutually exclusive.
+If you use one you should not use the other.

 As an example, (see `examples/linux/apache`), to previrtualize apache: